fortuna/transports/README.md

                 ┗━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-You can see an Adaptor as a pair of streams attached to both ends of the adapted stream, with one being the inverse transformation of the other.
+Adaptors atttach a pair of streams to the ends of the inner stream, with one doing the forward transformation and the other doing the reverse transformation.

 As a real world example, you can imagine format B as being encrypted text, and format A as being plain text, in which case the Adaptor would attach a stream that encrypts text to the write end of the socket stream, and a stream that decrypts text to the read end of the socket stream.